Kifl Haris: "Tomb of Joshua" and other shrines

 According to a Samaritan tradition, noted in 1877, the tombs of Joshua and Caleb were in Kifl Haris.

 The mausoleum at Kifl Haris seen by Jews as the Tomb of Joshua, is known to Muslims as the Maqam of Yusha' ibn Nun (مقام يوشع بن نون; Shrine of Joshua, son of Nun) and as the Maqam of the Servant of Salah ad-Din (مقام خادم صلاح الدين; Shrine of the Servant of Saladin).
 The current structure of the Shrine of Joshua is known to be an Islamic shrine built by Sultan Saladin, which contained on its wall an inscribed plaque stating that "Jawhar bin Abdullah is one of the servants of the shrine."
 About this man, Palestinian historian Murad Mustafa Dabbagh wrote in his work Biladuna Filastin (Our Country Palestine; 1965) that he performed the pilgrimage on behalf of his master, the martyr Najm al-Din Ayyub, son of Sultan Al-Adil I, and that the Hajj took place in the year 610 AH (1213/14 CE), which places him and the time the shrine was built during the Ayyubid period.

 The shrine considered by Jews to be the tomb of Caleb is seen by Muslims to be the maqam of Prophet Dhu al-Kifl, from whom they consider the first part of the town's name to be derived.

 The third holy structure in Kifl Haris, standing at some distance in the southwest of the town, is a large open shrine dedicated to Prophet Dhul-Nun, identified with Yunus (Jonah).
 Jews see in it the tomb of Nun, the father of Joshua.

 Wafa Palestine News Agency reports that after the 1967 Six-Day War, the village shrines became a religious destination for Jews, with visits increasingly taking a political and Judaizing character.

+In 2023 the tomb was vandalized with antisemitic phrases and messages supporting the 2023 Hamas-led attack on Israel, including the phrase "Death to the Jews," names of terrorists, and endorsement for Palestinian Islamic Jihad.
+A few days later, members of the Samaria Regional Council and IDF soldiers restored the tomb.